History of Marcus Freeman in Timeline

 On January 8, 2021, Marcus Freeman was hired as defensive coordinator and linebackers coach for the Notre Dame Fighting Irish.

-On December 3, 2021, Marcus Freeman was selected to become the 32nd head coach in program history at Notre Dame, replacing Brian Kelly.
+On December 3, 2021, Marcus Freeman was selected to replace Brian Kelly as the head coach of Notre Dame, becoming the 32nd head coach in program history.

 2021: Defensive Coordinator at Notre Dame

-In 2021, Marcus Freeman served as the defensive coordinator and linebackers coach at Notre Dame.
+In 2021, Marcus Freeman served as the defensive coordinator and linebackers coach at the University of Notre Dame.

 2022: Conversion to Catholicism